yoannchb-pro/wtf-json/README.md

 # wtf-json

 Parse any kind of broken json for scrapping easily.

-The goal is to never get any error when parsing your JSON.
+## Goal

+The primary objective is to ensure error-free parsing of JSON data.
+This tool enables you to parse any JSON or JavaScript object, regardless of its validity.
+Whether the input is a valid JSON or not, you can rely on this tool to handle it seamlessly without encountering any errors.

 ## Install